nodenative/nodenative/README.md

 ```
 alternatively you can set custom paths to http-parser and libuv if you dont want to use the submodules.
 If it is build with make in debug mode, then executables are saved to out/Debug dir.

+### Build code

+To build documentation just run the `doxygen doxyfile` command from the project root.
+The result document will be generated into `./out/doc/` path.

 ### Run samples